 - AutoXtended coverage endorsement

 Cost of State Auto car insurance

 The average cost of State Auto car insurance for a minimum coverage policy is $601 per year.
 A full coverage policy averages $2,000 per year.
-For perspective, the national average for a full coverage policy is $1,674, according to premiums provided by Quadrant Information Services.
+For perspective, the national average for a full coverage policy is $1,674 annually, according to premiums provided by Quadrant Information Services.